 Add sliced almonds to large, dry non-stick skillet over medium heat.
 Toast almonds until golden brown.
 Watch carefully, or they will burn.
 Remove and set aside

 In same skillet, melt butter over medium heat.
-Add onions and salt, and cook slowly for about 10 minutes, until the onions are golden.
-Add garlic and cook for about 5 minutes, until they are golden.
+Add onions and a pinch of salt, and cook slowly for about 7 minutes, stirring occasionally, until the onions are golden.
+Add garlic and cook for 2 minutes

 Turn heat to medium high, and add green beans.
 Season with salt, pepper, onion powder & garlic powder.
-Cook for about 5 minutes, tossing occasionally.
+Cook for about 5 minutes, tossing occasionally so beans don't scorch.

-Add mushrooms and white wine, toss together and cook for about 3-4 minutes.
+Reduce heat to medium low.
+Add mushrooms and white wine, toss together and cook for about 5 minutes.
 The alcohol will cook out, leaving just great flavor.

 Add toasted almonds, toss together, portion into a large serving container, and serve